chrishulbert/gondola/README.md

 * Buy a chip from [getchip.com](https://getchip.com/pages/store)
 * Flash it to the latest 'headless' version [here](http://flash.getchip.com/).
 Headless leaves more resources available for Gondola.
-* Plug it into your TV and connect a USB keyboard (alternatively, connect to your computer via the USB port and connect to it via serial using eg screen)
+* Plug it into your TV and connect a USB keyboard (alternatively, connect to your computer via the USB port and connect to it via serial using eg screen).
+Username and password default to 'chip'.
 * Set it up for your wifi, [read more here](http://docs.getchip.com/chip.html#wifi-connection).
 	* nmcli device wifi list
 	* sudo nmcli device wifi connect '(your wifi network name/SSID)' password '(your wifi password)' ifname wlan0